Regional Health Command Europe Soldiers compete for Army Best Medic title

 |0

-This work, Regional Health Command Europe Soldiers compete for Army Best Medic title [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Regional Health Command Europe Soldiers compete for Army Best Medic title, by Russell Toof, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT